Chapter Two

 Now, when 9-11 happened, we were attacked, similar to Pearl Harbor.
 Certainly, no one viewed either of those incidents as provoked by causation.
 What did we do?
 How did we interpret those acts?
 We declared war on the enemies, who represent an adversarial force wanting to eliminate our freedom to exist, the same way Israel responds to the Palestine or Iranian desire to extinguish their people from the earth.

 Some time ago, I was in a touring production of “Antigona Perez” a rewrite of Anouilh’s Antigone, and we were sent to Boston to perform around town.
 Little did we know that the climate was hostile, that the Cuban refugees in the neighborhood were reacting to us as the invaders, suggesting that they return to Cuba, and that the play was a message to “go home?”
 So guerrillas came on the scene armed with weapons, and threw bottles at us on the stage, forcing us to seek refuge in our touring bus, and two of them boarded our bus, and threatened us mortally if we did not run away and not present this “propaganda” anywhere else in Boston.
 We ran for our lives and witnessed our bus, costumes, and clothes left behind burning behind us.
 I was the Equity deputy, and had the responsibility of contacting the union to demand two weeks pay and return transportation back to New York for the cast and crew.
 There are times when it is wise to not resist evil, but to preserve yourselves and friends, away from harm.
 I was responsible for that decision to comply with the terrorists and leave while we still could.
+I pray that no one will ever have to endure that situation.
+In forty five years, it only happened once, and I am grateful for that.
+We learn from life’s turns of fate or we expose ourselves to a repeat performance later on.
+It’s what we do in the clinch that makes a difference.

 Our philosophy is basically, that students need to be prepared for as many situations they can imagine, like what the New York Water Authority did recently with the US Air crash in the Hudson river.
 They were prepared and acted decisively to save lives.
 We believe that students should be ready to assume full responsibility for their actions, especially their reactions to whatever comes their way.
 We believe we are problem solvers, not problem makers.